ibireme/yyjson/doc/API.md

 # Stack Memory Usage
-Most functions in the library use a fixed-size stack memory, including functions for JSON reading and writing and JSON Pointer handling.
+Most functions in the library use fixed-size stack memory.
+This includes functions for JSON reading and writing, as well as JSON Pointer handling.

 However, a few functions use recursion and may cause a stack overflow if the object level is too deep.
 These functions are marked with the following warning in the header file:
 > @warning